Dockerizing My MERN App: 3 Days of Confusion Before It Finally Clicked

-So I figured, how hard could it be?
-Write a Dockerfile, run a couple commands, done.
+So I thought—how hard could it really be?

-Took me three full days to get it working.
-And even then, I wasn't totally sure why it worked.
+It took me three full days to get everything working.
+And even after that, I couldn’t confidently explain why it was working.

-I reused a Dockerfile I found online and changed a few paths, thinking it would work.
+I started by copying a Dockerfile I found online and tweaking a few paths, assuming that would be enough.

 I checked package.json.